companieshouse/styleguides/feature_flag.md

 ### Usage

 * The feature flag **must** be removed once the behaviour becomes accepted.
-* You should create a story to remove the eature flag at some point in the future when it is introduced.
+* You should create a story to remove the feature flag at some point in the future when it is introduced.
 This ensures the work is visible and is not forgotten about.
 * Note that some feature flags may not only be used for 'under construction'